ThinkDataEd/curriculum/docs/unit1/practicum2.md

 ###**Task:**
 1. Create a poster that addresses the Research Topic.

-2. Generate a statistical investigative question that might address the Research Topic.
+2. Generate a statistical question that might address the Research Topic.

 3. Use RStudio to create at least one statistical graphic.
 The graphic MUST be included on the poster.